 Ontario Land Transfer Tax

 Tax must be paid when property in the province of Ontario changes hands.
-There are very few exemptions from this tax.
+There are very few exemptions from this tax, also known as the LTT.
 (Certain jurisdictions, such as Toronto, levy an additional land transfer tax but most other jurisdictions, including Ottawa, currently do not.)
 This is a one-time levy that occurs when the property is purchased, and is separate from Property Tax which is levied every year by the municipality in which the property resides.

 Just enter your purchase price, press calculate, and see how much Ontario Land Transfer Tax will be due.